EpinelPS/EpinelPS/README.md

 </div>
 Private/local server for another anime game.
 Discord server: https://discord.gg/Ztt6Y9vQjF

+> [!CAUTION]
+> Please be aware that some people are trying to sell this private server.
+Please do not buy it!

 > [!WARNING]
 > This project is in a very early state so many functions in the game do not work.